freenas/freenas-docs/userguide/reporting.rst

   * `NFS <https://collectd.org/wiki/index.php/Plugin:NFS>`__ shows
-    information about the number of procedure calls for each procedure and whether the system runs as server or client.
+    information about the number of procedure calls for each procedure and whether the system is a server or client.

 * :guilabel:`Partition`